cdeodorico/Gama/README.md

 | `--min-fix-dur` / `--min-sacc-dur` | ms, applied to EFIX / ESACC respectively |
 | `--relative` | CSV/TSV times relative to each file's first timestamp |

-ASC exports always keep absolute timestamps, otherwise they wouldn't be valid ASC (sorry, just use CSV).
+`.Asc` exports always keep absolute timestamps, otherwise they wouldn't be valid ASC (sorry, just use `.CSV`).

 ## Presets

-Save a set of filters from the sidebar in `presets/` next to the script as a small JSON file.
-They're  text and one file per preset, so you can commit them, email them, or hand-edit them, etc..
+Save a set of filters from the sidebar in `presets/` next to the script/executable as a small `.JSON` file.
+One file per preset, so you can commit them, email them, or hand-edit them, etc..

 ## Trials and areas of interest

-The other half of the program, and the bit that turns this from a viewer into something that produces numbers. `Trials ▾` in the toolbar opens a panel that cuts the recording into trials and works out which stimulus each fixation and saccade actually landed on.
+Gama started as just a viewer and converter.
+With the addition of trials analysis functionality, we can now do preliminary assessments that make finding essential data points easier. `Trials ▾` in the toolbar opens a panel that cuts the recording into trials and works out which stimulus each fixation and saccade actually landed on.

-It reads *your* messages.
+It reads experimental messages.
 I'm not going to pretend everyone labels things the way I do, so when the panel opens it scans the file, guesses the markers, and you correct whatever it got wrong.
-On my recordings it picks the lot unassisted: `TRIAL_START`, `TRIAL_END`, `STIM_POS`, and `DISPLAY_ONSET` -> `RESPONSE` for the analysis window.
+On my recordings, it picks the lot unassisted: `TRIAL_START`, `TRIAL_END`, `STIM_POS`, and `DISPLAY_ONSET` -> `RESPONSE` for the analysis window.
+Your milage may vary, so please be careful and double check your output.

 ### What you point it at